Advancing sustainability standards

 The site and program created a number of constraints on the design.
 The basic strategy for the building was to have four small cores surrounded by four program clusters, not unlike the four legs of a table.
 Additionally, the roofscape is highly visible from other buildings on the campus.
 The task here was to create four distinct roof slopes to cover the four clusters, resulting in an interesting but complicated roof strategy.

-A five-story atrium at the center of one of the clusters was connected to the circulation for the rest of the building, which created the need for a smoke evacuation strategy.
+A four-story atrium at the center of one of the clusters was connected to the circulation for the rest of the building, which created the need for a smoke evacuation strategy.

 Treading lightly on the environment was an essential requirement in this project.
-Our team was expected to deliver a resource-efficient building capable of securing an ambitious LEED certification.
+Our team was expected to deliver a resource-efficient building capable of securing an ambitious LEED v 4.0 Gold certification.

 BuroHappold’s structural engineers worked through the design and roof structure challenges using Building Information Modeling to quickly evaluate solutions.
 Creating a large cantilever on one of the pro-am clusters avoided impacting some of the existing infrastructure on the campus.